ssseasonnn/Sange/README.md

 ### First Blood

-- The function of the Sange core is **DataSource**, which makes it easy to initialize and page load data in a few simple steps.
+Basic usage:

-    Before that, we have to define our data types first, remember to implement the **SangeItem** interface.
-For example:
+- Customize data types and implement **SangeItem** interface

     ```kotlin
-    class NormalItem(val number: Int): SangeItem
+    class NormalItem(val i: Int) : SangeItem
     ```

-- Next create your own DataSource.

-    As shown below, we inherit **MultiDataSource** and treat **SangeItem** as a generic parameter, then implement the **loadInitial** and **loadAfter** methods:
+- Create a DataSource, override the **loadInitial** and **loadAfter** methods, They are automatically triggered when the page is initialized and the next page of data needs to be loaded.

     ```kotlin
-    class DemoDataSource : MultiDataSource<SangeItem>() {
+    class DemoDataSource : SangeDataSource<SangeItem>() {

         override fun loadInitial(loadCallback: LoadCallback<SangeItem>) {

-            //loadInitial will be called in the io thread, so there is no need to worry about any time-consuming operations
-            Thread.sleep(2000)

-            // loading...
+            //Load data
             val items = mutableListOf<SangeItem>()
             for (i in 0 until 10) {
                 items.add(NormalItem(i))
             }

-            //set loading result
+            //Set the initial loading result
             loadCallback.setResult(items)

+            //Show blank page
+            //loadCallback.setResult(emptyList())

+            //Display loading failure page
+            //loadCallback.setResult(null)
         }

         override fun loadAfter(loadCallback: LoadCallback<SangeItem>) {
-            //loadAfter will be called in the io thread
-            Thread.sleep(2000)

-            val items = mutableListOf<SangeItem>()
-            for (i in page * 10 until (page + 1) * 10) {
-                items.add(NormalItem(i))
-            }
+            //...

+            //Set paging load results
             loadCallback.setResult(items)

+            //Stop paging loading
+            //loadCallback.setResult(emptyList())

+            //Display paging load failed
+            //loadCallback.setResult(null)
         }
     }
     ```

-    Both the loadInitial and loadAfter methods will be called in the child thread, so there is no need to worry about any time-consuming operations in both methods.
+    > Both the loadInitial and loadAfter methods will be called in the child thread, so there is no need to worry about any time-consuming operations in both methods.

-    After the data is loaded, just call LoadCallback's setResult(list) method, and Sange will do everything else for you.
-    Including thread switching, notification interface updates, etc., you need to do, just focus on the loading of data.

-- Next, create a ViewHolder for display.
-By inheriting the **SangeViewHolder** provided by the Sange, you can omit many other tedious tasks.

-    E.g:

-    ```kotlin
-    class NormalViewHolder(containerView: View) :
-            SangeViewHolder<SangeItem>(containerView) {

-        override fun onBind(t: SangeItem) {
-            t as NormalItem
-            tv_normal_content.text = t.toString()
-        }
-    }
-    ```

-- The next step is to create your own Adapter.
-By inheriting the **SangeMultiAdapter** provided by Sange, you can easily combine the DataSources.

-    E.g:
+- Create an Adapter and associate the DataSource.

     ```kotlin
     class DemoAdapter(dataSource: DataSource<SangeItem>) :